dovecot/documentation/docs/developers/design/dict_protocol.md

 Set the unix timestamp for the given transaction.
 Note that this will set the timestamp for the entire transaction.
 This must be set before any changes are done and can't be changed afterwards.
-Currently only dict-sql with Cassandra backend does anything with this.
+Currently only dict-sql with Cassandra driver does anything with this.

 ```
 C: T<transaction id>TAB<sec>TAB<nsec>